 Therefore, consolidating all those channels into a single solution is crucial.
 In addition, every organization should be able to send instant push notifications to employees’ smartphones in order to reach every employee in a timely manner.

 Enable Your Frontline Workers for Success with the Right Technology

-On the admin side, communication technology for frontline employees needs to enable managers, safety representatives and internal communications departments to segment internal audiences and provide personalized employee news feeds based on employees’ job functions, locations, languages that they speak as well as employees’ own interests.
+On the admin side, communication technology for frontline employees needs to enable managers, safety representatives, and internal communications departments to segment internal audiences and provide personalized employee news feed based on employees’ job functions, locations, languages that they speak as well as employees’ own interests.

 If you are looking for a modern employee app to better support your frontline workers, schedule a Smarp demo today, and learn how it is used by organizations across the world.